 I shudder to imagine what I'd look like if I rocked up to Cannes in just a ponytail and as much makeup as Nina's wearing (meaning not much!).
 But she pulls this off beautifully.
 I'm enjoying the tone-on-tone effect of her hair, eye colour, brows and skin.

 Bit more Boho here, wearing loose hair with an air-dried texture.
 The makeup is elevated by a peach lipstick and matching blush, but still natural on the lashes and brows.
 Models get it about false lashes!

 Another model... there are so many at Cannes!
 Lily did the classic cat eye, adding liner all the way around in the waterlines and a glossy pink mouth.
 All set off by—to quote a former commenter—my #dreamskin!

 You can tell Sara is French, right?
 Just from looking at her.
 It's the way she wears her red lipstick—a North American would at least have mascara, but here, there's none that I can detect.
 And for that I applaud her!
 It takes confidence for sure, but the effect is so youthful, especially with mussed-up, bedhead hair.

-It's Marie's Beauty Editor debut and my gosh, she's stunning!
+It's Marie's debut on this blog and my gosh, she's stunning!
 Easily a favourite out of Cannes.
 I love the combo of the big necklace, (cleavage!) and straight hair with minimal makeup.
 She seems sexy, confident and most of all, like she's having a blast out there.